ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 - [Bats: Bash Automated Testing System](https://github.com/sstephenson/bats)

-They provide helpers to exercise the tests and report which ones passed and which failed, allow to run over collection of tests.
+They provide helpers to exercise the tests and report which ones passed and which failed, and to run a collection of tests.

 > ## Exercise
 >